Tutorial | Image classification without code#

 You can upload new images directly into the model to classify them, view the probabilities of each class, and see how the algorithm is making a decision.
 This information can give you insight into how the algorithm works and potential ways to improve it.

-To see how this works, we’ll input a new image our model has not seen before.
+Let’s input a new image that our model has not seen before.

-1. Download the file *bean_disease_whatif*, which is an image of plants with angular leaf spot.
+1. Download the file bean_disease_whatif, which is an image of plants infected with angular leaf spot.

-2. Navigate to What if? on the left panel.
+2. In the model report, navigate to What if? panel.

-4. Hover over each of the classes with your mouse, and a heat map will appear to show which parts of the image the algorithm focused on to create the probabilities that the image falls into any of the three classes.
+5. Hover over each of the classes, and a heat map will appear to show which parts of the image the algorithm focused on to create the probabilities that the image falls into any of the three classes.

 A heatmap shows which parts of the image the model focused on to classify an image.